myoung8223/LAN-Media-Streaming/README.md

   software (libx264) fallback.
 * **Audio + video, in sync.** Opus audio muxed with the video and aligned on a shared playout clock.
+* **Tunable latency.** An adjustable playout buffer (40–500 ms, default 150) trades smoothness for responsiveness — dial it low on wired Ethernet for snappy, near-real-time video, or keep it higher on Wi-Fi to ride out jitter.
 * **Hands-free display.** Grant the panel "appear on top" once and the live view pops up automatically the moment the PC starts streaming — waking the panel if it was asleep — then returns to standby when the stream stops.
 No touching the